Vyral/brett-jennings-recruiting/_posts/2022-02-09-experts-on-fire-haleem-and-elva.md

 {% include excerpt.html %}

 It’s time once again to highlight a couple of “Experts on Fire” in our interview series: Haleem Ballou and Elva Robledo.
 Haleem has not only tripled his business this year, but he’s also cleared $1 million in GCI.
 Haleem knew he was going to have a career way back in college, and he’s really grabbed the bull by the horns.
 Elva didn’t know her path at first and started her career on the back-end of things.

-To learn about how they joined forces and found success, watch my latest video.
+Haleem's and Elva's story is amazing.
+If you have any questions about them or real estate in general, feel free to call or email us.
+We'd love to chat.

 &nbsp;